 StealthChop™ is a voltage chopper-based principle.
 It guarantees absolutely quiet motors when in standstill or slow motion, except for ball bearing noise.
 Unlike other voltage-mode choppers, stealthChop2™ doesn't require configuration.
 It automatically learns the best settings during first motion following power up and further optimizes settings in subsequent motions.
 An initial homing sequence is sufficient for this learning process.

-StealthChop delivers exceptionally quiet stepper motor performance.
-Motors operating at low speed exhibit a phenomenon known as magnetostriction, which causes audible high-pitch noise.
+stealthChop™ delivers exceptionally quiet stepper motor performance.
+Motors operating at low speeds exhibit a phenomenon known as magnetostriction, which causes audible high-pitch noise.

-Based on the current feedback, the chip regulates voltage modulation to minimize current fluctuation.
-StealthChop applications have achieved noise levels of 10dB and more below classical current control.
+Based on the current feedback, the chip regulates voltage modulation to minimize current fluctuation. stealthChop™ applications have achieved noise levels of 10 dB and more below classical current control.

 Trinamic has improved voltage mode operation and combined it with current control.
 This allows the system to self-adjust to motor and operating voltage.
-Motor drivers equipped with stealthChop™ combine optimal power consumption with current wave forms that are closely replicate analog at no additional cost.
+Motor drivers equipped with stealthChop™ combine optimal power consumption with current waveforms that closely replicate analog waveforms at no additional cost.

 The result is whisper quiet motion for applications like 3D printing, desktop manufacturing and personal medical devices where audible noise is unacceptable.

 |Application Note 015 - StealthChop performance||390 KB||Nov 9, 2016 10:37 AM|

 |Application Note 021 - StealthChop performance comparison||680 KB||Nov 9, 2016 10:37 AM|